jpype-project/jpype/doc/userguide.rst

 JVM does not appear to be possible under the current implementation.
 Difficulties that would need to be overcome to remove this limitation include:

+- All available JVM implementations support on one JVM instance per process.
+Thus a communication layer would have to proxy JNI class from JPype to another process.
 - Which JVM would a static class method call.
 Thus the class types would need to be JVM specific (ie. ``JClass('org.MyObject', jvm=JVM1)``)
 - How would can a wrapper for two different JVM coexist in the